Hexilee/roa/roa/README.md

 #### Endpoint

-An endpoint it an object to handle request.
+An endpoint is a request handler.

 There are some build-in endpoints in roa.